 Clinical Testing and Workup

-A complete blood count (CBC) will show low levels of neutrophils (neutropenia) in uninfected patients, a variable degree of lymphopenia, and normal to low hemoglobulin and platelet levels.
+A complete blood count with differential (CBC + Diff) will show low levels of neutrophils (neutropenia) in uninfected patients, a variable degree of lymphopenia, and normal to low hemoglobulin and platelet levels.
 Initial workups can also reveal hypogammaglobulinemia (low IgG) or poor response to vaccinations.

 If WHIM syndrome is suspected based on initial tests, the surgical removal and microscopic examination of bone marrow tissue (bone marrow biopsy) may be performed.
 A bone marrow biopsy can reveal myelokathexis, which along with characteristic findings, is strongly suggestive of WHIM syndrome.

-Prompt diagnosis and early aggressive treatment of infections is important to reduce the frequency of chronic bacterial infections.
+Prompt diagnosis and early aggressive treatment of infections is important to reduce long term damage.
 Treatment may include injection of granulocyte colony stimulating factor (G-CSF) or granulocyte macrophage colony stimulating factor (GM-CSF), which can help to normalize neutrophil counts.
 These drugs stimulate the production and maturation of neutrophils.

 Another therapy used to treat individuals with WHIM syndrome is monthly infusions with purified antibodies (immunoglobulins) obtained from human plasma, the fluid portion of the blood.
 This therapy is known as intravenous immunoglobulin or IVIG.
 IVIG therapy can treat hypogammaglobulinemia and can help reduce the frequency of the recurrent infections characteristic of WHIM syndrome.
 Immunoglobulin therapy can also be given subcutaneously on a weekly basis.